kb100/signal-authenticator/README.md

 `--debug` print warnings and errors to the system log even if the `PAM_SILENT` flag is passed to PAM

-`--ignore-spaces` ignore spaces in tokens (allowed characters must not contain a space)
+`--ignore-spaces` ignore spaces in user's response (allowed characters must not contain a space)

+`--add-space-every [n]` add a space every n characters so users can more easily read the token (implies `--ignore-spaces`)

 `--dbus` speed things up by using signal-cli's experimental system dbus interface (requires signal-authenticator.service to be enabled)